ZhangZhengruiNUS/Food_Shop_Server/README.md

 ##### 4.2.3.1 Non-Transactions

 >Only in the following two cases, you can use this method:
->a.
-Change(Create/Update/Delete) only one table with only one record
+a.
+Change(Create/Update/Delete) a single record in a single table, without the need to verify the data that could be modified by other transactions
->b.
+b.
 Only read tables

 - Write the sqlc scripts in the "db/query/table_name.sql"(follow the syntax of sqlc), like this:
 _(ref: <https://docs.sqlc.dev/en/stable/tutorials/getting-started-postgresql.html>)_